opral/monorepo/source-code/website/src/pages/install/README.md

 ### Why is the install app in the website?

-The install app can be found under `@inlang/website` to be reachable via `https://inlang.com/install`.
+It lives under `@inlang/website` to be reachable via `https://inlang.com/install`.

+## How to use the install app
+The install app is usable in the browser and is flexible to handle different kinds of queries.

 ### Valid links